 A not-for-profit (NFP) organization required assistance reviewing and updating an out-of-date business continuity plan (BCP) and disaster recovery plan (DRP) document.
-The goal was to validate the document would support continuous operations of business functions and the supporting IT systems in the event of a business interruption.
+The goal was to validate the document that would support continuous operations of business functions and the supporting IT systems in the event of a business interruption.

-Baker Tilly worked with organizational stakeholders representing different business functions to systematically review each section of the document to: confirm currency of the information, update info as needed, and validate the information was still applicable to continuity of operations.
-For sections identified with gaps or requiring wholesale changes, Baker Tilly drafted the initial updates and shared with management for review and approval.
+Baker Tilly worked with organizational stakeholders representing different business functions to systematically review each section of the document to: confirm currency of the information, update information as needed, and validate the information was still applicable to continuity of operations.
+For sections identified with gaps or requiring wholesale changes, Baker Tilly drafted the initial updates and shared them with management for review and approval.
 Baker Tilly also created an initial business impact analysis (BIA) based on the document updates.
-Then Baker Tilly led the stakeholders through a facilitated BIA working session to update and confirm the potential impact of various interruptions, and then establish recovery point and time objectives.
+Finally, Baker Tilly led the stakeholders through a facilitated BIA working session to update and confirm the potential impact of various interruptions, and then establish recovery point and time objectives.

 For more information on this topic or to learn how Baker Tilly specialists can help, contact our team.